ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 #### Simple Pendulums

-A simple pendulum is a pendulum in which the mass of the string is neglected (or it is too small in comparison to make a noticable difference).
+A simple pendulum is a pendulum in which the mass of the string is neglected (or it is too small in comparison to make a noticeable difference).

 ##### Angular Frequency (Simple Pendulum)